 Athuraliya, A. (2021), Creately Blog, https://creately.com/blog/education/what-is-a-flipped-classroom/

 Flipped classrooms are growing in popularity.
 The flipped classroom has become one of the most effective techniques to help overcome the many challenges of remote teaching and learning.
 This guide walks you through the flipped classroom and explains what it is and how to implement it in your online classroom successfully.
-It also shows you some practical tools you can use to simplify the process.
+It also shows you some practical tools to simplify the process.

 How to plan effective lessons for your online classroom